lucaslencinas-zz/holition-imgur-api/README.md

 npm install
 ```

-The server usese [MongoDB](https://www.mongodb.com) as a database.
+The server uses [MongoDB](https://www.mongodb.com) as a database.
 So you need to install and setup all the things needed as it is mention in [this link](https://docs.mongodb.com/manual/installation/).
 After installing mongo you need to start the mongo daemon.
 In my case, I just execute in the command line and live it in a tab:
 ```
 mongod --dbpath /data/db